1901

 A semi-circular drive and covered walkway was built to connect the newly obtained parish house to Christ Church.
 Shown here, the original church building was demolished and is now where the columbarium resides.

-The new parish hall and offices bestowed Christ Church with a 50,000 sq. ft. campus for programatic activity.
+The new parish hall and offices bestowed Christ Church with a 50,000 square-feet campus for programatic activity.
 It is in this current footprint which Christ Church continues to grow and thrive today.

-The Eliza Corwin Frost Child Center of Christ Church (ECF) is founded and begins Christ Church's exceptional commitment to youth development.
+The Eliza Corwin Frost Child Center (ECF) is founded and begins Christ Church's exceptional commitment to youth development.
 The school, which was one of the first programs of its kind, was established as a living memorial to Eliza Corwin Frost, the young daughter of Bronxville residents, Randy and Corwin Frost.
-They continue to be an vibrant part of the ECF community.
+They continue to be a vibrant part of the ECF community.

-The last 15 years of Christ Church's history has demonstrated a deep parish-wide commitment to young people.
-Christ Church continues to have a large robust Episcopal Youth Community and notably takes groups of teens on pilgrimage to the Taize monastery in France yearly.
+The last 15 years of Christ Church's history have demonstrated a deep parish-wide commitment to young people beginning with children formation through Sunday School.
+After Confirmation in Middle School, the large robust Episcopal Youth Community (EYC) notably takes groups of teens on an annual pilgrimage to the Taizé monastery in France.
+The clergy and people of Christ Church offer opportunities for people of all ages to grow in mind and spirit while serving our neighbors.